Inherited Craziness

 Silvanus Trevail, architect (1851–1903)

-Silvanus Trevail was born in Oct-Nov 1851 to John and Jane Trevail at Carne Farm, Luxulyan, Cornwall.
+Silvanus Trevail was born 31 Oct 1851 to John and Jane Trevail at Carne Farm, Luxulyan, Cornwall.
 His birth registration shows that his mother's maiden name was also Trevail and, indeed, there is a record that suggests that John Trevail had married Jane Trevail, also in that same quarter of 1851.

 John Trevail, born 1821, was the son of Charles Trevail and Ann Key of Higher Menadew Farm, Luxulyan.
 Jane Trevail, born 1822, was the daughter of Philip Trevail and Elizabeth Church, also of Luxulyan.
-Sadly, records prior to this get a bit too woolly to be able to tell where they connect, but in such a small farming community, I'd be much more surprised if they were not all related.
+Records prior to this get a bit too woolly to be able to tell how they were related.

-It also hasn't been possible to tell exactly how Silvanus Trevail was related to the rest of the Trevail and Rundle clan of Luxulyan, into which one of my blood relatives, my 1st cousin 3 times removed, Alice Maud Stanley Blazey, married, but as I've said, with the same two surnames in the same small farming community, once again, I'd be more surprised to find no connection.
+It also hasn't been possible to tell exactly how Silvanus Trevail was related to the rest of the Trevail and Rundle clan of Luxulyan, into which one of my blood relatives - my 1st cousin 3 times removed, Alice Maud Stanley Blazey - married, but with the same two surnames in the same small farming community, I'd be much more surprised to find no connection.

 In 1891 and 1901, Trevail was residing in fashionable Lemon Street, Truro

+Trevail left £8,738 13s 6d (£1,089,855 in 2021) to his sister, Laura Rundle, wife of Richard Rundle.
+Silvanus Trevail is buried at St Cyriacus and St Julitta churchyard, Luxulyan.
 The east window at Luxulyan Church is a monument to Silvanus Trevail, erected by his sister Laura Rundle.
-Details of the dedication and photos here.

 Luxulyan churchyard